suxxus/start-react-project/README.md

 `lint`: lint all babel code.

-`watch`: start watching files, perform test, lint tasks.

-`browsersync`: launch a dev server(http://localhost:3000) providing the app at ./build, start watching files at ./build.
+`browsersync`: launch a dev server(http://localhost:3000) providing the app at ./build, start watching files at ./src. proxy to port:4000.

 `build`: generates the compiled app at ./build directory.

-`dev`:  runs a dev console that reports lint and unit tests and start watching for changes at *.js files.
+`dev`:  runs a dev console that reports lint and unit tests and start watching for changes at *.js files, perform build tasks.

-`start`: runs build, watch, and browsersync tasks.
+`start`: runs server at port:8080 provide files place at ./public.

 `storybook`:  launch a server at port 9001.

 `dist`: generates a distribution version, placed at ./dist

+`prepublish`: perform prepublish:create and dist task, copy files from ./dist to ./server/public.

 `check`: check outdated npm modules.